6 Days / 5 Nights – Kilimanjaro Climb via Rongai Route

 Day 4: Mawenzi Tarn Camp to Kibo Hut

-After breakfast, trek west across the saddle between Mawenzi and Kibo on the east side of the mountain.
-The 4–5 hour ascent leads to Kibo Hut, where you’ll rest and prepare for the final summit attempt starting around midnight.
-Overnight stay at Kibo Hut.
+After breakfast, continue your Mount Kilimanjaro trek westward across the saddle between Mawenzi and Kibo.
+This scenic alpine desert hike on the eastern side of the mountain takes about 4 to 5 hours and leads to Kibo Hut, the final base camp before the summit.
+Here, climbers rest, hydrate, and prepare for the midnight Uhuru Peak summit attempt.
+Overnight accommodation is at Kibo Hut.

 Day 5: Kibo Hut to Uhuru Peak to Horombo Hut

-Start at 23:30, trekking through rocky paths to Hans Meyer Cave (5,150m) and then steep scree to Gillman’s Point (5,681m) on the crater rim.
-From here, hike snowy slopes to Uhuru Peak (5,895m), Africa’s highest point.
-After summit photos, descend 3 hours to Kibo Hut, rest briefly, then continue down to Horombo Hut for overnight.
-The day totals about 14 hours of tough but rewarding trekking.
+Begin your Mount Kilimanjaro summit climb at 23:30, trekking through rocky terrain to Hans Meyer Cave (5,150m) before ascending steep scree to Gillman’s Point (5,681m) on the crater rim.
+Continue across icy slopes to Uhuru Peak (5,895m), the highest point in Africa.
+After summit photos, descend to Kibo Hut for a short rest, then continue to Horombo Hut for overnight.
+This demanding 14-hour day rewards climbers with unforgettable achievement and views.

 Day 6: Horombo Hut to Marangu Gate

-After breakfast, descend approximately 19.7 km through moorland and montane forest to Marangu Gate, a 6-hour hike.
-At the gate, sign out and receive your summit certificate—green for Gillman’s Point climbers and gold for those who reached Uhuru Peak.
-Avoid tipping porters until all gear and people arrive safely.
-Then transfer back to Arusha or Moshi for a hot shower, dinner, and well-deserved rest.
-Congratulations on completing the Rongai Route.
+After breakfast, begin the final descent on the Rongai Route of Mount Kilimanjaro, hiking approximately 19.7 km through scenic moorland and lush montane rainforest to Marangu Gate.
+This six-hour trek marks the completion of your Kilimanjaro climb.
+At the gate, sign out and receive your summit certificate—green for Gillman’s Point or gold for Uhuru Peak.
+Afterwards, transfer to Moshi or Arusha for a hot shower, dinner, and well-earned rest.
+Congratulations on your Kilimanjaro adventure.

 Cost includes